riz-ahmed/riz-ahmed/README.md

 - 🌱 I’m currently learning everything about Self - Driving Cars🤣
 - 👯 I’m looking to collaborate with projects related to Self - Driving Cars
 - 🥅 2020 Goals: Make speedy progress towards developing a functional Self - Driving Robot
-- ⚡ Fun fact: There is no fun only work!
+- ⚡ Fun fact: There is no fun, only work!

 ### Connect with me: